jtoguntoye/Devops-projects-documentation/project10.md

 # Load Balancer Solution with NGINX and SSL/TLS

-## Task: Configure an Nginx load balancer for Tooling website and ensuring connections to the web solution is secured using SSL/TLS certificate
+## Task: Configure an Nginx load balancer for Tooling website and ensure connections to the web solution is secured using SSL/TLS certificate

 Architecture: